CNA-Tech/PKS-Ninja/LabGuides/Lab2-PksInstallationPhaseOne/readme.md

 `openssl s_client -host nsxmgr-01a.corp.local -port 443 -prexit -showcerts`

-Save the section of the output from `Begin Certificate` to `End Certificate` for use in the following steps
+Save the section of the output from `Begin Certificate` to `End Certificate` for use in the following steps, be sure to include the `---Begin Certificate---` and `---End Certificate---` header and footer

 <details><summary>Screenshot 2.1</summary>
 <img src="Images/2018-10-21-21-43-02.png">